tootsf/tootsf.github.io/community_bridge/modules/input/shared.md

     email = "john@example.com"
 }

-local isValid, errors = exports.community_bridge:ValidateInputData(inputData, schema)
+local isValid, errors = Bridge.Input.ValidateInputData(inputData, schema)
 if not isValid then
     for _, error in pairs(errors) do
         print("Validation error:", error.field, error.message)